Square packing: Asymptotic results

 and that a packing of $n^2$ unit squares is also possible.

-Square packing in a circle
+In a circle

-A related problem is that of packing n unit squares into a circle with radius as small as possible.
+Square packing in a circle is a related problem of packing n unit squares into a circle with radius as small as possible.
 For this problem, good solutions are known for n up to 35.
-Here are minimum solutions for n up to 12:
+Here are the minimum known solutions for up to $n = 12$ (although only the cases $n = 1$ and $n = 2$ are known to be optimal):

+In other shapes

+Packing squares into other shapes can have high computational complexity: testing whether a given number of axis-parallel unit squares can fit into a given polygon is NP-complete.
+It remains NP-complete even for a simple polygon (with no holes) that is orthogonally convex, with axis-parallel sides, and with half-integer vertex coordinates.